tangshuang/componer/README.md

 Componer keep only one same name package in local, for example, jquery will only be installed in node_modules, even there is a bower.json contains jqeury dependence.

-Especially, if you install from a git/http url, it will be installed in bower_components.
+Especially, if you install from a git/http url, it will be installed in bower_components or node_modules based on which file it lays, bower.json or pacakges.json.
 Not be worry about use with `require`, componer use bower_components first before node_modules.
-So if you install a package in bower_components, it will come before the same name one in node_modules.
+So if you install a bower package which contains a bower.json in bower_components, it will come before the same name one in node_modules.

 ### link <name>